 4.1 Thesis success with Wihi

-Wihi is a project management and communication tool for your thesis.
+Wihi is a project management and communication tool during your thesis process.
 You schedule your thesis and monitor its progress.
 You communicate with your supervisor and submit files for their feedback.
 Your supervisor can see the progress of your thesis.

 Student changes study entitlement